 PHP is a scripting language used primarily on the web.
 PHP is highly customizable and has many settings that you will be able to modify if needed for a certain program or application.

-To view your current php settings, create a php page with the following code:
+To view your current php settings, create a page titled phpinfo.php with the following code in it:

 <? phpinfo(); ?>

-The output of the above page is referenced as a 'php info page' and generally is named phpinfo.php.
-The result of your php info page should be similar to this page:
+The output of the above page is referenced as a 'php info page,' and you can view it by navigating to: domain.com/phpinfo.php (be sure to use our actual domain name).
+The result of your php info page should look similar to this page:

 You can update your local php.ini file in order to make modifications to your php setup.
-In your php.ini file, do a search to find the directive that you need to modify.
+In your php.ini file, do a search (Ctrl+F in most browsers) to find the directive that you need to modify.
 A few of the most frequently changed settings are:

 max_execution_time = 30